apache/zeppelin/docs/setup/basics/how_to_build.md

 ---
 layout: page
-title: "Build from Source"
+title: "How to Build Zeppelin from source"
 description: "How to build Zeppelin from source"
-group: install
+group: setup/basics
 ---
 <!--
 Licensed under the Apache License, Version 2.0 (the "License");